 For those of you in warmer climes, you are lucky to be able to grow your rosemary outdoors year round.
 You can see in the photos how they thrive in Texas.
-There are a few hardier varieties that you can try to winter over in central U.S. such as ‘Salem’, ‘Hill Hardy’, and ‘Arp’, but I haven’t found anyone who was able to winter them over outdoors in the northern states.
+There are a few hardier varieties that you can try to overwinter in the central United States, such as ‘Salem’, ‘Hill Hardy’, and ‘Arp’, but I haven’t found anyone who was able to overwinter them outdoors in the northern states.
 If it is going to be very cold with freezing temps, we wrap our rosemary plants with a few layers of Reemay (floating row cover) to keep them from freezing and drying out.
-This has worked for us so far and we were able to bring them through a long, cold winter.
+This has worked for us so far and enabled us to bring them through a long, cold winter.

 Cuttings are the best way to make more rosemary